ROZALIYA0206/whitepaper/technical.md

 Embedded into the Rublix software is the election of block producers.
 Before any change can be made to the blockchain these block producers must approve it.
 If the block producers refuse to make changes desired by the token holders then they can be voted out.
 If the block producers make changes without permission of the token holders then all other non-producing full-node validators (exchanges, etc) will reject the change.

+#### Upgrading and Maintaining the Protocol

+Due to the nature of blockchains, hard forks, and bugs, the initial release of the Rublix Blockchain will retain a controlled group of validators for a period of 6 months.
+This period will allow the software to perform as normal but allow the development team to retain control of upgrading software quickly.
+After a sufficent time has passed with no software issues, the validators will then be able to extend invites to the public.
+This method will allow us to test the network sufficently and prevent hard forks from occuring at early stages.

+1. Validators acknowledge a change is being requested to the software.
+2. Validators propose a change to the constitution and obtains 66% approval.
+3. Validators maintain 66% approval for 14 consecutive days (2 weeks).
+4. By default configuration of the Rublix Blockchain software, the process of updating the blockchain to add new features takes 2 to 3 months, while updates to fix non-critical bugs that do not require changes to the constitution can take 1 to 2 months.
+5. All validators that do not upgrade to the new code shut down automatically.

+#### Emergency Updates and Changes

+The validators may accelerate the process if a software change is required to fix an extemely harmful bug or security exploit that is actively harming users.
+Generally speaking it could be against the constitution for accelerated updates to introduce new features or fix harmless bugs.

 ### Disclaimer

 This Rublix whitepaper is for information purposes only and is subject to change.
 Rublix does not guarantee the accuracy of or the conclusions reached in this white paper, and this whitepaper is provided as is.
 Rublix does not make and expressly disclaims all representations and warranties, express, implied, statutory or otherwise, whatsoever, including, but not limited to: